What to Do When You’ve Pumped the Wrong Fuel into Your Car

 Stop Pumping; Don’t Start the Engine

 The first thing you should do is stop pumping the wrong fuel immediately.
 If you’ve realised the mistake before driving away from the gas station, don’t start the engine.
+Starting the engine will circulate the diesel through your car’s fuel system, causing more extensive damage.

 Assess the Damage